PayString/paystring-documentation/docs/metrics-tutorial.md

 sidebar_label: Get Started With Metrics
 ---

-## Deploy a PayID server with Docker, and pull PayID metrics into Prometheus
+## Deploy a PayString server with Docker, and pull PayString metrics into Prometheus

-In this tutorial, you will deploy a PayID server and run Prometheus locally using Docker, and you will create a configuration file for the PayID server so that PayID metrics are pulled into Prometheus.
+In this tutorial, you will deploy a PayString server and run Prometheus locally using Docker, and you will create a configuration file for the PayString server so that PayString metrics are pulled into Prometheus.

 ### Prerequisites